marie-kaul/marie-kaul.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD in the Department of Economics at Stockholm University.
+I am a second-year PhD in the Department of Economics at Stockholm University.

 My research interests include urban, gender, and public economics.